KIsmoilov/Leaderboard/README.md

 ## Template

-- This is a template
+- This is a leaderboard website that displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved by the external Leaderboard API service.

 ## Built With